CDU-HIT238/slides/week11/index.md

 - I will randomly generate an order at the start of class
 - If you are unable to attend please contact me in advance
 - If you are not here for your turn you will get 0
 - Setup the presentation on your laptop and plug it in to present
 - If you need an emulator please ensure it is setup
-- This is a big class so make sure you a ready to go as soon as your name is called
+- This is a big class so make sure you are ready to go as soon as your name is called